- ibandronic sodium monohydrate

 PregnancyThere are no adequate data from the use of ibandronic acid in pregnant women.
 Studies in rats have shown reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.
 Therefore, Bondronat should not be used during pregnancy.

 Breast-feedingIt is not known whether ibandronic acid is excreted in human milk.
 Studies in lactating rats have demonstrated the presence of low levels of ibandronic acid in the milk following intravenous administration.
-Bondronat should not be used during lactation.
+Bondronat should not be used during breast-feeding.

 FertilityThere are no data on the effects of ibandronic acid in humans.
 In reproductive studies in rats by the oral route, ibandronic acid decreased fertility.
 In studies in rats using the intravenous route, ibandronic acid decreased fertility at high daily doses (see section 5.3).